Coldwater Creek (clothing retailer): Rapid sales growth (1987–2006)

-$1 billion mark reached but losses begin (2007 to 2013)
+$1 billion mark reached (2007–2013)

 In October 2007 Dennis Pence retired as CEO once again, succeeded by Daniel Griesemer.
 2007 revenue exceeded $1 billion for the first time growing 35.2% from the prior year.
 This would be the last profitable year as a public company, with net income of $55.3 million.
 At the end of 2007 the company had 306 premium retail stores, up from 239 at the end of the previous year, a net increase of 67.
 In the year end earnings call, management indicated that "the chain target is somewhere between 500 and 550 stores".
 2008 was Dan Griesemer's first and only full year as CEO of the company.
 Annual revenue hit an all-time high that year, coming in at $1.15 billion but the company lost $2.5 million, the first annual loss since 1985.
 The company ended the year with a strong balance sheet, with $81 million in cash.
 A big focus for management was to "remain focused on further reducing our cost structure and preserving our cash as business conditions warrant." $30 million in SG&A expense reductions were identified and capital expenses were reduced significantly from the previous year heading into 2009.
 In September 2009 Dennis Pence returned as CEO, saying in a statement that he was named CEO to bring the company a "return to profitability".
 Revenue for 2009 reached $1.04 billion, with net loss $56 million for the year.
 2010 continued to be challenging, with revenue dropping to $981 million paired with a net loss of $44.1 million.
-In May 2010, Georgia Shonk Simmons retired as President and CMO, replaced by Jerome Jessup.
+In May 2010, Georgia Shonk Simmons retired as president and CMO, replaced by Jerome Jessup.
 The strength of the business continued to deteriorate, with revenue dropping to $773 million in 2011.
 The company's net loss for the year grew to $99.7 million.
 In July 2012, seeking to shore up a weak cash balance, the company secured a $65 million loan from Golden Gate Capital.
 Prior to the end of 2012, which would produce further erosion in revenue at $742 million for the year and a loss of $81.8 million, Dennis Pence once again retired.
-Jill Dean was promoted from her position as Chief Merchandising Officer to President and CEO.
+Jill Dean was promoted from her position as Chief Merchandising Officer to president and CEO.
 2013 was another tough year despite the change in leadership.
 In October of that year the company announced restructuring aimed at cutting $20 to $25 million in expenses.
 It eliminated close to 100 jobs, including its number 2 executive, Jerome Jessup.
 Revenue dropped to $742 million and the company lost $81.8 million.
 The company's cash position had dropped to $21.7 million.